-The Council has set investment indicators to monitor the future performance of Investments and allow elected councillors and the public to assess the Council's total risk exposure as a result of its investment decisions, and sets them out in the broad categories of Security Risk Indicators, Liquidity Risk Indicators and Yield Risk Indicators
+The Council has set investment indicators to monitor the future performance of Investments and allow elected councillors and the public to assess the Council's total risk exposure as a result of its investment decisions.
+These are set out in the broad categories of Security Risk Indicators, Liquidity Risk Indicators and Yield Risk Indicators.